shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/anatomy-of-the-availability-dashboard-page.md

 The colors in each date represent the following based on your selections in the Color slider in the Filter panel:

- = Date is available for booking
+- Date is available for booking
- = Date has some inventory available for booking but should be booked with caution.
+- Date has some inventory available for booking but should be booked with caution
- = Date is unavailable for booking
+- Date is unavailable for booking

 ### List view details

 The colors in each row represent the following based on your selections in the Color slider in the Filter panel:

- = Date is available for booking
+- Date is available for booking
- = Date has some inventory available for booking but should be booked with caution.
+- Date has some inventory available for booking but should be booked with caution
- = Date is unavailable for booking
+- Date is unavailable for booking

 ## Related topics